camgitblame/coach/README.md

 ## How to Use

-1. **Select a speaking mode:**
+1. **Choose a speaking mode:**
    - Elevator Pitch
    - Lightning Talk
    - Product Demo
    - Project Update
    - Thesis Defense

-2. **Configure your session:**
+2. **Configure the session:**
-   - Topic
+   - Your topic
    - Your name
    - Duration target (30 seconds to 10 minutes)
    - Focus areas: Clarity, Structure, Pace, Filler Words

 3. **Begin coaching:**
-   - Allow microphone access when prompted
+   - Allow microphone access
    - The coach greets you and guides the session
    - Speak naturally
-   - Receive feedback at the end of your target duration
+   - Get feedback at the end of your target duration

 ## Project Structure